umut-sahin/bevy-persistent/README.md

     // can set the resource to a new value key_bindings.set(...);

-    // can unload without persisting as it's a no-op or reload the persistent resource key_bindings.unload_without_persisting(...);
+    // can unload without persisting as it's a no-op key_bindings.unload_without_persisting(...);

+    // can reload the persistent resource
     key_bindings.reload(...);
 }
 ```